+Minutes of the Meeting

 Joyce called the meeting to order with a song, “Do Something” and Allen added insights and prayer to the message in the song.

 Steve/Cindy moved to approve the consent agenda.
 Motion carried.

 Joyce announced that the Vision Team has created the video to explain the vision to be shown at each Association meeting and CAG.
 Dick Hamm will be at the CAG and will utilize the feedback form from the meetings to present our future vision and stress the importance of the Conference Annual Planning Event which is tentatively scheduled for October.
-Feedback to the plan currently posted on the web page--Ken suggested that we Centers of Excellence Laura suggested addition of a glossary of terms.
+Feedback to the plan currently posted on the web page--Ken suggested that we include potential Centers of Excellence along with “Affinity Groups” Laura suggested addition of a glossary of terms.

 Allen updated the CC on CPR/New Beginnings.
 The Covenanted Ministry for Church Vitality is moving forward.
 They will need $10,500 from Strength the Church fund.
 The CC will need to approve their document at the next meeting.
 Doug Padgitt will talk about CPR.
 David Schoen will talk about New Beginning at CAG.

 Joyce reported that the CAG theme will be Rebuild, Restore, Renew.
 The tentative agenda is available on line.
 CPR and New Beginning will be Thursday morning, workshops in the afternoon, Dick Hamm will be at the opening banquet to share next steps from the Vision Team.
-An Opening Worship will be at Columbia UCC in the evening.
+An Opening Worship will be held at Columbia UCC in the evening.
 Chase reported that the Sacred Conversations on Race will be on Friday.
 Planning is not complete due to illness of one of the planning team members.
 There will be a World Café at lunch, with workshops in the afternoon.
 Saturday will be Renewing our covenant as a conference.
 There will be business sessions on Friday and Saturday.
-The next Council meeting be on Thursday morning (June 4) prior to the 10 a.m New Beginnings session of CAG.
-There was some discussion on the possibly of having scholarship money available for hardship cases. expectations for CHigher Ed.
+The next Council meeting be on Thursday morning (June 4) prior to the 10 a.m.
+New Beginnings session of CAG.
+There was some discussion on the possibly of having scholarship money available for hardship cases.
+The conversation included the need for clarification on CAG expectations for Council for Health and Human Service Ministries (CHHISM) and Council for Higher Ed.

-Allen and Joyce discussed the General Synod .
+Allen and Joyce discussed the meeting with General Synod delegates.
 It was a chance for delegates to get to know each other and become familiar with the Resolutions.
 The meeting on May 9th will be with Illinois South to discuss the resolutions.
 The delegates make decisions on resolutions through discernment with discussion and modifications during the Synod.
 MMSUCC needs a process for resolutions.
 Resolutions to come before the General Synod are on the UCC website.
 It is our hope that this process will be developed by the Social Justice Covenanted Ministry and presented to the Conference Council for review and approval.

 Laura reported for the Conference Minister Search Committee.
-They have held several interviews using “Go to Meeting” but will probably not have a Conference Minister selected by CAG.
+They have held several interviews using “Go to Meeting” but will probably not have a Conference Minister selected by the time of CAG.
 David will post a message on eCourier explaining where they are in the process.